squarooticus/draft-alta/draft-krose-mboned-alta.md

 # Acknowledgments
 {:numbered="false"}

-The authors wish to acknowledge Eric Rescorla, who introduced the authors to the paper describing the loss-tolerant symmetric authentication scheme used as the basis for ALTA.
+The authors wish to acknowledge Eric Rescorla, who introduced the authors to the paper describing the loss-tolerant asymmetric authentication scheme used as the basis for ALTA.